echungg1/RecipeAnalysis/README.md

 ## Introduction
 In this day and age, food consumes us.
 We constantly see food in the world around us which drives a passion for food for many people, including us!
 This dataset is a subset of food recipes and ratings from the website [food.com](https://www.food.com/?ref=nav).
 The data has been collected since 2008, thus we are using a subset of it.

 In our busy lives, we need to prioritize where we dedicate our time for passions and work.
-Our project is centered around answer the question: **How is cooking time impacted by different aspects of recipes?** It is important to understand ways to manage your time in order to be a well-rounded person.
+Our project is centered around answer the question: **How is rating and cooking time impacted by different aspects of recipes?** It is important to understand ways to manage your time in order to be a well-rounded person.
 This dataset is important because it can provide insight into these tendencies and help recipe makers and readers alike.
 Recipe makers can understand what aspects of a recipe can impact the success of their recipe.
 For readers, it can help them better allocate their time in their schedule.

 The `recipe` dataset contains 83782 rows.
 There are 12 columns: `['name', 'id', 'minutes', 'contributor_id', 'submitted', 'tags', 'nutrition', 'n_steps', 'steps', 'description', 'ingredients', 'n_ingredients']`.
 The columns that are important to our question are: